 The composites work by setting a threshold for the number of water observations required to mark an output pixel as water, over a given number of days.
 These thresholds are 1, 2, and 3, for the 1-day, 2-day, and 3-day products respectively.
 Each composite generally has twice as many observations available, due to the twice-daily MODIS observations.
 The goal is that with additional looks (over additional days) clouds may move, allowing the satellite to observe and detect water.
 But it may take days, or longer, for clouds to move out of the way.
 If there were no clouds (or we could see through them perfectly), the product could be simpler - just the 1-day.
-And thus if the user can verify that no clouds are present over their site and dates of interest, the 1-day product will provide the most up-todate information on water extent.
-If clouds are present, then the 2-day or 3-day may better capture flood extent, but this is at the expense of potentially being less timely: the 2-day product could be showing water that was only present (and observable) on the previous day, or that was only present (and observable) on the current day, or that was present (and observable) on both days.
+And thus if the user can verify that no clouds are present over their site and dates of interest, the 1-day product will provide the most up-to-date information on water extent.
+If clouds are present, then the 2-day or 3-day may better capture flood extent, but this is at the expense of potentially being less timely: the 2-day product could be showing water that was only present (and observable) on the previous day, or that was only present (and observable) on both days.